 The Canary Islands have long been a brilliant holiday destination for Brits keen to enjoy a decent dollop of sun and sand without paying over the odds.
 My favourite isle in the archipelago is Lanzarote, largely thanks to the fact it has, in my opinion, some of the most stunning landscapes to be found anywhere in the world.

 It’s this magnificent scenery, as well as the island’s other natural attractions, that I’ll be focusing on today.
-Hopefully, my list of top places to visit will inspire you to take a trip to Lanzarote in the future – you can find out more about doing so on this website.
+Hopefully, my list of top places to visit will inspire you to take a trip to Lanzarote in the future.

 The lowdown on Lanzarote